nimati/FCAlertView/Example/Pods/FCAlertView/README.md

 }
 ```

-# More Customizations
+## Future Customizations

 FCAlertView is an ongoing project with the goal of becoming the most used custom AlertView for iOS.
 Improvements and changes are on the way, and here are some of the things that are coming soon with it:

-- Swift Friendly
+- Swift Friendly ✓
-- Adding TextFields
+- Adding TextFields ✓
-- More Custom Animations
-- Blur Background
+- Blur Background ✓
+- Frame Customizations ✓
-- Alert Sounds
+- Alert Sounds ✓
-- Big and Beautiful Full Screen Alerts
-- Landscape Orientation
+- Landscape Orientation ✓
-- Frame Customizations
+- More Custom Animations ✓
-- More Types of Alerts (including Progress Types)
+- More Types of Alerts (including Progress Types) ✓
-- iPad Friendly Alerts
+- iPad Friendly Alerts (tested on all devices) ✓
-- Improved Button Highlight and Customizations
+- Improved Button Highlighting and Customizations ✓
 - Something Missing?
-Email your suggestion [here](mailto:nima6tahami@gmail.com)
+Create a pull request or issue with your suggestion.

 About FCAlertView
 -----------------

 FCAlertView is a fully customizable and beautifully designed AlertView.
-I designed FCAlertView beacuse I've always wanted to have access to change the different attributes of the default UIAlertView.
-Design wise, FCAlertView is similar looking to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more while looking flat and sharp.
+I designed FCAlertView because I've always wanted to have access to change the different attributes of the default UIAlertView.
+In terms of design, FCAlertView looks similar to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more while looking flat and sharp.

 FCAlertView lets you do things such as specify the number of buttons, the color scheme of the view, adding a small image to it, hide the view after a certain time, and more.
 A full description of how to customize FCAlertView to fit your alert can be found on http://github.com/nimati/FCAlertView.

 The Vision for FC Libraries
 ---------------------------

 My goal is to create a set of different libraries, each targetting a certain UI element of iOS, with the goal to improve the design and add more customizations.
 As such, FCAlertView is a more Flat/Customizable AlertView.
 With this mindset, I'd like to create more FC libraries, such as FCActionSheet, FCNotification (for quick, in app alerts), FCPopoverView, FCGuideView (for guiding your users around your app).
-If you also have a suggestion for an FC Library, please send it [here](mailto:nima6tahami@gmail.com).
+If you also have a suggestion for an FC Library, please open an issue and tell me about it.

-> Ultimately, FC Libraries is here to improve the look and feel of your app for your end users.
+Ultimately, FCLibraries is here to improve the look and feel of your app for your end users.
 So all improvements and suggestions are welcome.

 Cheers 🍻